 Low-cost MLC NAND flash gains in enterprise solid-state storage

-New solid-state drives (SSDs) coming onto the market will challenge the notion
+New solid-state drives (SSDs) coming onto the market will challenge the notion that only single-level cell (SLC) flash SSDs are fit for true enterprise applications.

 Until recently, the conventional wisdom has been that only SLC has the performance and reliability required for the enterprise, while multi-level cell (MLC) NAND flash is more suited for consumer devices.